Chart Color Schemes

 An assessment of population growth drivers in Seaham - Woodville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Seaham-Woodville's population, as of Aug 2025, is around 5,879.
-This figure reflects an increase of 186 people since the 2021 Census, which reported a population of 5,693.
-The change is inferred from ABS estimates: 5,852 in June 2024 and 11 validated new addresses since the Census date.
-This results in a density ratio of 23 persons per square kilometer.
-Seaham-Woodville's growth rate of 3.3% since the census is within 1.5 percentage points of the non-metro area (4.8%).
-Population growth was primarily driven by natural growth, contributing approximately 49.5% of overall gains.
+Based on AreaSearch's analysis, Seaham-Woodville's population is around 5877 as of Nov 2025.
+This reflects an increase of 184 people (3.2%) since the 2021 Census, which reported a population of 5693 people.
+The change is inferred from the estimated resident population of 5850 from the ABS as of June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 23 persons per square kilometer.
+Seaham-Woodville's 3.2% growth since census positions it within 1.9 percentage points of the non-metro area (5.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 49.5% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends, the area is expected to expand by 583 persons to 2041, reflecting an increase of 9.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a population increase just below the median of Australia's regional areas is expected, with the area expected to expand by 583 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 9.4% in total over the 17 years.

 Frequently Asked Questions - Population